-4. Review the resulting dialog box.
+4. Review the resulting dialog box, then click OK.

 If you select text before clicking the Email Link icon, the Text field is completed for you.
 Dreamweaver also recognizes that the selected text is an email address, so the Email field is filled in for you.